UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

    :widths: 30 70
    :header-rows: 0

+   * - `SUEWS Database Manager <SUEWSDatabase>`
+     - A plugin to easier introduce new, and investigate old parameters for the SUEWS model using an urban typology database (M)
+   * - `SUEWS Database Manager <SUEWSDatabase>`
+     - Preprocessing and preparing input data for the SUEWS model using an urban typology database (M)
    * - `SUEWS Prepare <SUEWSPrepare>`
      - Preprocessing and preparing input data for the SUEWS model (M)
    * - `SUEWS Converter <SUEWSConverter>`